flutter/website/flutter-for-ios.md

-In addition to directly using platform channels, you can use a variety of pre-made [plugins](/using-packages/) that encapsulate the native and Dart code you need for a specific goal.
+In addition to directly using platform channels, you can use a variety of pre-made [plugins](/using-packages/) that encapsulate the native and Dart code for a specific goal.
 For example, you can use a plugin to access the camera roll and the device camera directly from Flutter, without having to write your own integration.
-Plugins are found [on Pub](https://pub.dartlang.org/), Dart and Flutter's default package manager, and might support native integrations on iOS, or Android, or both.
+Plugins are found [on Pub](https://pub.dartlang.org/), Dart and Flutter's open source package repository.
+Some packages might support native integrations on iOS, or Android, or both.

 If you can't find a plugin on Pub that fits your needs, you can [write your own](/developing-packages/)